 Soccer Mommy – "Still Clean": “Only what you wanted for a little while”

-Some lines wallop you with sentiment you’ve felt as a non-verbal pang before, but never managed to articulate, not unlikef Eastenders’ Ben Mitchell beating another child about the head with a spanner while uttering the words “You need slappin’ down.”
+Some lines wallop you with sentiment you’ve felt as a non-verbal pang before, but never managed to articulate, not unlike Eastenders’ Ben Mitchell beating another child about the head with a spanner while uttering the words “You need slappin’ down.”
 In this analogy, Soccer Mommy’s Sophie Allison is Ben Mitchell, I am the kid, and the blunt object is the line “Only what you wanted for a little while,” repeated on her track “Still Clean.”
-These eight words tell an entire story that we all know the ending to (drunk/sad/eating crisps in bed and then sitting in the crumbs for ~three days – delete as appropriate), set to a melody so fragile it needles at your skin.
-Devastating, honestly.
-Lauren O’Neill
+These eight words tell an entire story that we all know the ending to (drunk/sad/eating chips in bed and then sitting in the crumbs for three days), set to a melody so fragile it needles at your skin.
+Devastating, honestly. -Lauren O’Neill

 Kevin Abstract – "Runner": “And boy I’ll be back when you’re lonely, if you want me to / My parents don't know what's gotten into me since I've met you”